-A second barrier is that the DHCC is understaffed where additional staff are needed to address the continually increasing enforcement workload.
+A second barrier is that DHCC staff are at the breaking point where additional staff are needed to address the continually increasing enforcement workload.
 The DHCC was granted one additional enforcement position to address the probation monitoring workload; however, additional staff is still needed to review and investigate enforcement cases and prepare for succession planning, as the current Enforcement Analyst is on the verge of retirement and the number of cases is continuing to grow.